4-Ever

 Why is there such poverty?

-Within societies, the rich and powerful exploit the less privileged.
+The young and defenceless are the victims of greed Within societies, the rich and powerful exploit the less privileged.
 This has led to poor people who will work for low wages to alleviate their suffering.
 The lower the wages they have to pay, the more the rich and powerful can increase their wealth and power.

 Globally, the richer nations exploit the poorer nations.
 Corporations now exploit the cheap labour of other countries, again leading to increased wealth and power for the privileged.